 As ever, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle, especially if you are under treatment.
 A personal trainer can also help with technique and specific skills.

 Originating in India, Hindu squats aka ‘baithaks’ have been successfully used by wrestlers for hundreds of years.
-Unlike the traditional Western (vertical) squat, the hindu squat incorporates a forward to rear arm swing and keeps the heels off the floor for most of the movement.
+Unlike the traditional Western (vertical) squat, the Hindu squat incorporates a forward to rear arm swing and keeps the heels off the floor for most of the movement.
 This provides a number of benefits:

 The heels raised position creates extra work for the calves and the quads, developing strength.
 Hamstrings also benefit.